 Easter is viewed by many as the most important of all Christian holidays.
-And in the strongly Roman Catholic country of Croatia, Easter indeed is kept as the holiest day of the year.
+And in the strongly Roman Catholic country of Croatia, Easter indeed is kept as the holiest time of the year.
+The season includes an official public holiday on Easter Monday.

 The celebrations begin with the commencement of Holy Week on Palm Sunday.
 In Croatia, however, palms are hard to come by, so “local branches” are used instead.
 Olive branches and sprigs from rosemary plants are used to make wreaths, which are beautified with colourful ribbons and flowers.
 Sometimes, the branches are formed into a cross instead and taken to a church to be blessed by a priest.
-Blessed “poma” crosses are thought to ward of demons and prevent bouts of bad luck.
+Traditionally, blessed “poma” crosses were thought to ward of demons and prevent bouts of bad luck.

 On Good Friday, a special meal of fish, the type of fish varying region by region.
 Beans, dried fruits, a fruit-filled kind of jam known as “compote,” cheesy strudels topped with nuts and poppy seeds, and other “meatless delicacies.”